 Critical external forces to monitor include:

-- Economic shifts: changes in purchasing power and market demand.
+- Economic shifts: Changes in purchasing power and market demand.

-- Technological evolution: new platforms that render current methods obsolete.
+- Technological evolution: New platforms that render current methods obsolete.

 Strategic monitoring transforms unpredictable forces into manageable variables.
 Modern platforms like monday work management can centralize environmental data, turning scattered signals into actionable insights.

-Try monday work managementInternal vs. external marketing environment explained
+Try monday work managementInternal vs external marketing environment explained

 How well an organization’s internal capabilities align with external realities determines marketing success.
 Companies perform best when internal structures are designed to match market conditions.
-A fast-moving or volatile market requires flexible systems built for speed rather than rigid, long-term plans.

 Internal environment components